Leave bustling Zermatt behind to catch the funicular to Sunnegga and follow the wonderfully scenic Europaweg to the Europahutte.

 There are a couple of mountain restaurants where you can stop for a meal along the way but if it’s a sunny day you might prefer to take a packed lunch with you and lunch at one of the many benches along the path – there are fantastic views all along the route.

-The route covers varied terrain – as with all the routes on this tour you must be a fit and experienced hiker who does not suffer from fear of heights/vertigo to undertake it.
+The route covers varied terrain – as with all the routes on this tour you must be a fit and experienced hiker who does not suffer from fear of heights/vertigo.

 There are signposts to let you know when you are walking through areas most likely to be affected by rockfall – please heed their advice.
 In one section like this there are 3 corrugated metal tunnels into the hillside to avoid the most affected areas.
 Much of the route has steep drops, which are occasionally protected by metal or rope hand-rails.
 Other sections of the route pass over scree or boulder fields on uneven and challenging terrain – great care should be taken here.